-- Any invitation to tender shall state the general nature of the intended contract and the Clerk shall obtain the necessary technical assistance to prepare a specification in appropriate cases. - 2) The invitation shall in addition state that tenders must be addressed to the Clerk in the ordinary course of post, unless an electronic tendering process has been agreed by the council. - 3) Where a postal process is used, each tendering firm shall be supplied with a specifically marked envelope in which the tender is to be sealed and remain sealed until the prescribed date for opening tenders for that contract.
-All sealed tenders shall be opened at the same time on the prescribed date by the Clerk in the presence of at least one member of council. - 4) Where an electronic tendering process is used, the council shall use a specific email address that will be monitored to ensure that nobody accesses any tender before the expiry of the deadline for submission. - 5) Any invitation to tender issued under this regulation shall refer to the terms of the Bribery Act 2010. - 6) Where the council, or duly delegated committee, does not accept any tender, quote or estimate, the work is not allocated and the council requires further pricing, no person shall be permitted to submit a later tender, estimate or quote who was present when the original decision-making process was being undertaken.
+- 1) Any invitation to tender shall state the general nature of the intended contract and the Parish Clerk shall obtain the necessary technical assistance to prepare a specification in appropriate cases. - 2) The invitation shall in addition state that tenders must be addressed to the Parish Clerk in the ordinary course of post, unless an electronic tendering process has been agreed by the council. - 3) Where a postal process is used, each tendering firm shall be supplied with a specifically marked envelope in which the tender is to be sealed and remain sealed until the prescribed date for opening tenders for that contract.
+All sealed tenders shall be opened at the same time on the prescribed date by the Parish Clerk in the presence of at least one member of council. - 4) Where an electronic tendering process is used, the council shall use a specific email address that will be monitored to ensure that nobody accesses any tender before the expiry of the deadline for submission. - 5) Any invitation to tender issued under this regulation shall be subject to Standing Order Point 19 and shall refer to the terms of the Bribery Act 2010. - 6) Where the council, or duly delegated committee, does not accept any tender, quote or estimate, the work is not allocated and the council requires further pricing, no person shall be permitted to submit a later tender, estimate or quote who was present when the original decision-making process was being undertaken.